actions/actions-runner-controller/README.md

 > Remember to replace `your.domain.com` with your own domain.

 Then click on "let me select individual events" and choose `Workflow Jobs`.

-You may also want to choose the following event(s) if you use it as a scale trigger in your HRA spec:

-- Check runs
-- Pushes
-- Pull Requests

-Later you can remove any of these you are not using to reduce the amount of data sent to your server.

 Then click on `Add Webhook`.